ArjenSchwarz/aqua/README.md

   -f, --file string             The zip file for your Lambda function, either locally or http(s).
 The file will first be downloaded locally.
-      --json                    Set to true to print output in JSON format -n, --name string             The name of the Lambda function --region string           The region for the lambda function and API Gateway (default "us-east-1") -r, --role string             The name of the IAM Role --runtime string          The runtime of the Lambda function. (default "nodejs4.3")
+      --json                    Set to true to print output in JSON format -n, --name string             The name of the Lambda function --nogateway               Disable the creation of a Gateway.
+Only create the Lambda function.
+      --region string           The region for the lambda function and API Gateway (default "us-east-1") -r, --role string             The name of the IAM Role --runtime string          The runtime of the Lambda function. (default "nodejs4.3")